If you’ve never checked your credit score – or don’t even know what it is – you should, because it can have a big impact on your life.

 Note: you can ask for revisions to be made to your credit report if you’ve found errors.
 For example, a debt might be listed twice, or it might incorrectly have put down a missed payment that you did make.
 If you notice a mistake, you have 12 months to report it to your reporting agency, your credit provider or the Office of the Australian Information Commissioner.
 This can boost your credit score, but only if a mistake was made in the first place.

-What harms a credit score
+What gives you a bad credit score

 Looking at what can help a credit score, it probably doesn’t take much to figure out what can harm it: